-Figure 12 - TVAR (magnitude of monthly change in exchange rate) - ERPT into price indices for each of the two regimes
+Figure 12 TVAR (magnitude of monthly change in exchange rate) - ERPT into price indices for each of the two regimes

-Analyzing Figure 12 it results a significant difference regarding the behaviour of importers comparing to that of local producers and retailers.
-Thus, the pass-through into import price index is greater when exchange rate changes are small, a possible explanation being that the imports are invoiced in the exporter's currency.
 In this context a small change in the exchange rate has no effect on price received by the exporters (the invoice price), but completely affects the local import prices - the pass-through is complete.
 When the exchange rate change is large the exporter adjusts the foreign prices, dropping the amount of pass-through.
 On the other hand, during the first thirteen months for producers and during the first ten months for retailers, the pass-through is greater when the changes of exchange rate are small, as it is easier to pass a smaller change in the exchange rate into prices so that the sales will not be very much affected.
-But after this time span, pass-through becomes greater when exchange rate change are small, probably due to the fact that both producers and retailers pass the large exchange rate shock gradually.
+But after this time span, pass-through becomes greater when exchange rate changes are large than when they are small, probably due to the fact that both producers and retailers pass the large exchange rate shock gradually.
 Thus the ERPT into producer and consumer prices increases during the second regime and remains almost constant during the first regime.